whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 This freedom from rebellion extends to adulthood as well.
 When a Mosuo girl reaches puberty around 13 or 14, her new bedroom has two doors, one one for the family to enter and one privately her own so she can easily have lovers visit.
 There is never an expectation that sexual partners raise the children, as the woman's brothers and other neighbors help raise her children.
 Every man knows that his sister's children are his primary responsibility, which allows both men and women to have sexual partners without worrying about who the biological father is.
 They created a way of life where men, women and children get their needs met without each partner restricting the other's sexual freedom.[xxx-sex at dawn|love lust lagu]**

 Jean Liedloff acted as a physician among the Yequana, and she noted, "All [their] behaviour contradicted the assumptions I held about how children behave."
 She encountered a four-year-old with a gaping wound who came to her all alone and kept his composure even through the pain, and a 9-year-old with an abdominal wound after his older brother accidentally shot him with an arrow.
-There was no animosity or needless worry, and they didn't need sympathy to help them feel ok.
+There was no animosity or needless worry, and they didn't need sympathy.
 Even the mother of the 9-year-old showed no anxiety -- after all, everything that could be done to address the injury was being done, so what good would feeling stress accomplish?
 The boy recovered just fine.[xxx-continuum concept|growing up]

 Liedloff ascribed these children's emotional resilience and self-confidence to a few factors, including having sufficient time in their mother's arms in early childhood, being raised with healthy boundaries, and being corrected without guilt or shame when they made a mistake.[xxx-continuum concept|growing up]